HocineBoudieb/RushHour/README.md

 - `screenshot.c`: Source file for taking screenshots.
 - `README.md`: You're reading it right now!

-## Compatibility

-This game is developed in pure C and should run on any system with a compatible C compiler.

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository, make changes, and submit pull requests.

 ## Credits

 This project is developed by Hocine Boudieb.